 The people are wonderful, too.
 Not for one second did they make me feel out of place, uncomfortable or simply ‘from another world’ (which, in many ways, I actually am).
 I could speak freely and honestly about things that concern me, and we discovered that a monk from an Atlantic isle and people in the centre of the urban world can think alike, feel alike and share hopes and fears that affect us all.

-Their generosity was also humbling – they donated close to 1,500 dollars for our monastery.
+Their generosity was also humbling.
 I found out later that they also helped establish a small skete on the Holy Mountain, and that they organise weekly collections for a variety of good causes.
 I want to thank each and every one of them, starting with Fr Christopher Calin and Archdeacon Michael.
 I feared these two days for no reason – I feared, as St David puts it, where there is no fear: they are loving people, more open and compassionate than I could have hoped for.
 May God bless them, and help them preserve their faith and love.

 PS: I must also say this: the choir is beyond words!
 I have no idea what they do, but the choir sounds like they are all a family, living together and knowing each other for a lifetime!
 I myself am not a singer (I can hardly find the vocal strength to go through a sermon), so it feels even more amazing when I hear what human voices can do when they have the right mind-set and the right heart.